jigx-com/jigx-docs/docs/Administration/Solutions/Solution Settings.md

 The settings on this screen include:

-- **Allow copy of solution - **By default the option is set to *Off*.&#x20;
+- **Allow copy of solution** - By default the option is set to *Off*.
-  - **Within current organization - **enables copying the solution to the organization you are currently using in Jigx Management
+  - **Within current organization** - enables copying the solution to the organization you are currently using in Jigx Management
   - **To any organization** - enables you to choose when you copy the solution which organization you want it copied to.
 The list of organizations you belong to will be displayed when you copy the solution
 - **Permit copy of data** - Select whether the data of the solution can be copied.
-You can copy data unprotected or protected. &#x20;
+You can copy data unprotected or protected.
   - **Unprotected** - only tables without [Data policies](<./Row Level Security/Data policies.md>) restrictions will be copied.
   - **Protected** - includes all data, regardless of the data policy setting.
 This allows the solution owner to determine what can be copied without having to disable the current policies to accomplish it.